farixus/projekt3/SocialNetwork.md

 # Project 3 - Infrastructure pentesting
 ## Security Raport
 ### Subject
-Penetration testing of machine: BOREDHACKERBLOG: SOCIAL NETWORK https://www.vulnhub.com/entry/boredhackerblog-social-network,454/
+Penetration testing of machine: [BOREDHACKERBLOG: SOCIAL NETWORK](https://www.vulnhub.com/entry/boredhackerblog-social-network,454/)
 ### Date
 11-03-2023 - 12-03-2023
 ### Location
 Somewhere in Poland
 ### Auditors
-Rafał Deptuch, Przemysław Stachurski, Krzysztof
+Rafał Deptuch, Przemysław Stachurski, Krzysztof Konkol
 ### Version
 1.0

 ## Executive summay
+### Scope and assumptions
 This document is a summary of work proceeded by Group od SDA.
-The subject of the tests were to gather all flags using all posssible tools and knowledge.
+The main subject of the tests were to obtain root privileges.
+The test focuses on security issues leading to compromise victim's machine.
+The machine exists as a virtual machine (Virtualbox -OVA), which can be downloaded form [this link](https://www.vulnhub.com/entry/boredhackerblog-social-network,454/)
-The machine is under address: https://tryhackme.com/room/vulnnetinternal The tests were carried out by using greybox - ip address was delivered.
+The tests were carried out by using blackbox - network access is to discover.

+### Most severe vulnerabilites idenifies

+(to be continued)

 ## Risk classification
 Vulnerabilities are classified in a five-point scale reflecting both the probability of exploitation of the